MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 - Windows 10
 - Windows 11
 ---
-# What’s new in Surface Dock
+# What’s new in Surface Thunderbolt 4 Dock

 As the latest generation Surface dock, Salerno delivers ultra-high speed data transfer, built-in enterprise management and security[[1]](#references) and the versatility to connect your most important peripherals.